 - How do you decide which students need extra help?

-- What staff members provide this extra help, and what are their qualifications?
+- Which staff members provide this extra help, and what are their qualifications?

 - How do you measure the effectiveness of the extra help?